shedp/rain_check/README.md

     (react-chartjs-2 does not offer this)
 - [ ] Refactor code - code is messy as I was coding on the fly
 - [ ] Improve responsivity (mobile friendly)
+- [ ] Find replacement for Google API

 ###
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg?style=flat&logo=appveyor)](https://opensource.org/licenses/MIT)